juanca/react-aria-components/README.md

 npm start
 ```

-Visit the webpage hosted by `webpack-serve`.
+Visit the webpage listed in the output.
 The URL should have been copied to the clipboard.
 Otherwise, please inspect the console output.